albertodebortoli/Promis/README.md

 ## Usage

-The following example should outline the main usage of the library via chaining.
+The following example should outline the main benefits of using futures via chaining.

 ```swift
 let request = URLRequest(url: URL(string: "http://example.com")!)